ThermIQ/thermiq_mqtt-ha/README.md

 - A running Mosquitto MQTT broker (server).
 If you have one already you can use it otherwise install Mosquitto broker from HA Add-On Store
 - The HA MQTT Integration added in "Devices/Services" and properly configured for the above broker.
 - ThermIQ-MQTT interface installed in your heatpump and properly configured to communicate over MQTT to the above broker
-- A couple of Lovelace plugins
+- A couple of HACS plugins

 ## Quick start
 1. Make sure that ThermIQ is properly setup and communicating with the MQTT server.
 You should see MQTT messages in MQTT-Explorer from the heatpump every 30s
 2. Make sure that MQTT Integration in Home Assistant is setup and communicating with the MQTT server
 3. Make sure you have HACS set-up (https://github.com/custom-components/hacs).
-4. Make sure you have installed the required Lovelace plugins in HACS
+4. Make sure you have installed the required HACS plugins
 5. Go to the HACS integrations page, add ThermIQ integration and restart HA.
 6. Go to Integrations and add ThermIQ.
 -
-        - The supplied lovelace config assumes you are Using the default "Unique ID: vp1".
+        - The supplied Dashboard Card config assumes you are Using the default "Unique ID: vp1".
         - The MQTT Nodename should be given without a / in the end
         - Use hexformat only if you have ThermIQ-MQTT fw 1.xx
         - Use debug if you want to try it out without actually writing to the heatpump
-7. Setup the lovelace card to show what the heatpump is doing
+7. Setup the Dashboard card to show what the heatpump is doing

 ## Configuration
 #### Component Configuration in v2.x.x: